 - See what happens when your test doc has only 1 page.

-- Your output document has the same name as your source document, except that there is an underscore ‘_’ in front of the name.
+- Your output (imposed) document has the same name as your source document, except that there is an underscore ‘_’ in front of the name of the output document.

-Once you have installed and run IDImposer successfully on smaller jobs, go here to purchase a License Key for IDImposer.
+Once you have installed and run IDImposer successfully on smaller jobs, please see the Licensing page.